burgil/f-win-alt-tab/README.md

 # F-WIN-ALT-TAB

+Automatically converts ALT+TAB to WIN+TAB, providing a more efficient window switching experience on multi-monitor setups.

 A lightweight utility that enhances the ALT+TAB experience for multi-monitor setups by showing only the windows on your active monitor.

 ## Features